brodieG/alike/NOTES.md

 ## Comparisons

+### Language

+How do we handle paren calls?
+Ideally we would just ignore them, but they change length of call too...

 ### NULL

 Matches NULL at top level, anything when nested?
 Should it match any pairlist at top level since zero length pair list is basically NULL?
 Hmm...